cytoscape/cytoscape.js/documentation/md/core/init.md

 });
 ```

-**layout** : A plain object that specifies layout options.
+**`layout`** : A plain object that specifies layout options.
 Which layout is initially run is specified by the `name` field.
-Refer to a layout's documentation for the options it supports.
+Refer to a layout's documentation for the options it supports, as described in [`cy.layout()`](#core/visuals/cy.layout).

-**zoom** : The initial zoom level of the graph.
+**`zoom`** : The initial zoom level of the graph.
 Make sure to disable viewport manipulation options, such as `fit`, in your layout so that it is not overridden when the layout is applied.
-You can set **minZoom** and **maxZoom** to set restrictions on the zoom level.
+You can set **`options.minZoom`** and **`options.maxZoom`** to set restrictions on the zoom level.

-**pan** : The initial panning position of the graph.
+**`pan`** : The initial panning position of the graph.
 Make sure to disable viewport manipulation options, such as `fit`, in your layout so that it is not overridden when the layout is applied.

-**renderer** : A plain object containing options for the renderer to be used.
-The `name` field specifies which renderer is used.
+**`renderer`** : A plain object containing options for the renderer to be used.
+The `options.renderer.name` field specifies which renderer is used.
 You need not specify anything for this option, unless you want to use a custom renderer.

-**style** : The stylesheet used to style the document.
+**`style`** : The stylesheet used to style the document.

 For example: